Ipaglaban Mo!: History

-1988–2000: Original run
+1988–2005: Original run

 Kapag nasa Katwiran, Ipaglaban Mo! was originally aired over IBC on June 13, 1988, and last aired on August 14, 1992.
 The program transferred to ABS-CBN on August 16, 1992, under Milliard Productions as a blocktime program under the title Kapag May Katwiran, Ipaglaban Mo!.
 After 52 episodes, the show "premiered" in September 1993 as a station produced program and ended on March 7, 1999, being replaced by Tabing Ilog on its Sunday timeslot.

 This past episodes (1993–1999) is currently streaming on Jeepney TV YouTube channel every 1st quarter of the month, together with Star Drama Theater every 5:00 pm.

-From 1999 to 2000, the show aired on RPN under the title Kapag nasa Katwiran, Ipaglaban Mo!, but in a unique setup.
+From March 20, 1999 to 2000 and returned from February 7, 2004 to 2005, the show aired on RPN under the title Kapag nasa Katwiran, Ipaglaban Mo!, but in a unique setup.
 Some of the IBC-era episodes were re-aired with new taped segments replacing the original ones to make it look more timely and relevant.